Lawn Care For Beginners (in 13 Easy Steps)

 Man enjoying cutting his grass atop a zero turn riding lawn mower

-Cutting your grass might seem straightforward, but there’s a right and wrong way to do it.
+Cutting your grass might seem like lawn care 101, but there’s a right and wrong way to do it.
 We’ll show you how to mow your yard the right way:

 You wouldn’t cut your hair with blunt kitchen scissors, right?
 Well, you shouldn’t cut your grass with a dull mower blade either.
 Mowing with dull blades not only rips your grass and makes the lawn look untidy, but it also makes your grass vulnerable to pests and diseases.